Enhanced stability of pressure relief valves: mechanistic design and analysis: Introduction

 \subsection{Outline}

 The rest of the paper is organized as follows.
 First, in \cref{sec:valve} we introduce the fundamental physics of DSOPRVs, including derivation of a coupled mathematical model of a DSOPRV connected to an inlet pipe.
-The resulting coupled valve and pipeline dynamics model (PDM), corrects several anomalies found in the equations presented in earlier studies \cite{HosCh2014-I,HosCh2015-II,HosCh2016-III,HosCh2017-IV}.
-We then show through dedicated computational dynamics (CFD) how complex discharge conditions can be captured via such a modeling approach through the introduction of a single discharge angle.
-This in turn leads to to the effective-area-versus-lift $A_{\rm eff}(x)$ characteristics underlies the hysteresis associated with blowdown.
+The resulting coupled valve and pipeline dynamics model (PDM) corrects several anomalies found in the equations presented in earlier studies \cite{HosCh2014-I,HosCh2015-II,HosCh2016-III,HosCh2017-IV}.
+We then show through CFD how complex discharge conditions can be captured via such a modeling approach through the introduction of a single discharge angle.
+This in turn leads to the effective-area-versus-lift $A_{\rm eff}(x)$ characteristics that underlie the hysteresis associated with blowdown.
 Section \ref{sec:eq-and-statbility} then recalls how to find the valve equilibrium lift for a given flow rate and analyze its stability.
-In particular, we reproduce the quarter-wave model (QWM) \cite{HosCh2015-II} that captures the dynamic instability mechanism that affects DSOPRVs at low flow rates, We again correct anomalies in previous versions, to more accurately deal with inlet pressure loss more accurately.
-This model and is shown to give accurate prediction of instability thresholds compared through the PDM model. \Cref{sec:stability} then analyzes the proposed stability enhancement in detail.
+In particular, we reproduce the quarter-wave model (QWM) \cite{HosCh2015-II} that captures the dynamic instability mechanism that affects DSOPRVs at low flow rates.
+We again correct anomalies in previous versions to more accurately model inlet pressure loss.
+This model is shown to accurately predict instability thresholds computed by the PDM model. \Cref{sec:stability} then analyzes the proposed stability enhancement in detail.
 Simulation results using the PDM show that for sufficiently small restitution coefficient of the upper stop, the stability threshold for a given flow rate is significantly enhanced.
-Finally, section \cref{sec:discussion} draws conclusions and suggests avenues for further research.
+Finally, \cref{sec:discussion} draws conclusions and suggests avenues for further research.